Michael-Reefe/Loki.jl/README.md

 `extinction_curve = "d+"`

 This option determines what dust extinction template to use.
 The possible values are "kvt" for the [Kemper, Vriend, & Tielens (2004)](https://ui.adsabs.harvard.edu/abs/2004ApJ...609..826K) template, "ct" for the [Chiar & Tielens (2006)](https://ui.adsabs.harvard.edu/abs/2006ApJ...637..774C/abstract) template, "ohm" for the [Ossenkopt, Henning, & Mathis (1992)](https://ui.adsabs.harvard.edu/abs/1992A&A...261..567O) template, or "d+" for the [Donnan et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.519.3691D) template.
 Note that the template used for the warm silicate *emission* component is always the "ohm" template, regardless of what this option is.
-Also note that the "kvt" template tends to be computationally slow compared to the other templates.

 `extinction_screen = false`